atomisthq/docs/docs/index.md

 Atomist enables you to ship software in less time and respond to operational events more quickly.
-By automating tasks, integrating tools, and putting timely, correlated, and actionable information in front of your team, Atomist makes software development and operational response faster, more standardized, and more fun.
+By automating tasks, integrating tools, and providing timely, correlated, and actionable information, Atomist makes software delivery faster, more standardized, and more fun.

 Timely, correlated, and actionable information results from capturing your processes and operations in code.
-Atomist knows the platforms and tools you already use: from GitHub to BitBucket, from Trello to Jira, from Travis CI to Jenkins, from Kubernetes to Spinnaker.
-Atomist understands your code: Java, C#, JavaScript, Scala, Python, Clojure, even Dockerfiles and POMs.
-Most importantly, Atomist understands the relationship between your code, your tools, your environments, and your running services and brings this information to your team members where they live: chat.
+Atomist knows the platforms and tools you already use: GitHub, Slack, Travis CI.
+Atomist understands your code: Java, C#, JavaScript, Scala, Python, Clojure, even Dockerfiles and Maven POMs.
+Most importantly, Atomist understands the relationship between your code, your tools, your environments, and your running services and brings this information to where you live: chat.

-If your team spends time upgrading dependencies across multiple repositories, integrating code repositories and CI, configuring and managing deployment platforms, figuring out who to ask about an error in a log, or switching from IDE to chat to web browser ad infinitum, let Atomist remove the drudgery and reduce the context switching so your team can focus on what matters: shipping great software.
+If you spend time upgrading dependencies across multiple repositories, integrating code repositories and CI, configuring and managing deployment platforms, figuring out who to ask about an error in a log, or switching from IDE to chat to web browser ad infinitum, let Atomist remove the drudgery and reduce the context switching so your team can focus on what matters: shipping great software.

-## Atomist Is SaaS
+## Atomist is SaaS

 The Atomist managed service consumes events from your systems: source code repositories, continuous integration servers, deployment